-- Call 911 - Call 617-446-3691 (Kelley Turner, Executive Director of Operations), or 406-475-4931 (John Rutherford, Director of Facilities & Maintenance) or if at APC call 617-446-3691 (Kelley Turner, Executive Director of Operations), or 208-305-1042 (Stephanie Hunthausen, Executive Director of CTE). - Move survivors away from victim to a safe place. - Attempt to have someone who is emotionally stable stay with survivors. - Attempt to obtain following information for emergency personnel: - person's name - department victim works in if faculty or staff - age/year in school - next of kin's name - witnesses - Manage crowds. - Contact Human Resources and the Dean/CEO for the death of any staff or faculty.
+- Call 911

+- Call 406-266-1194 or 406-439-0767.

+- Move survivors away from victim to a safe place.

+- Attempt to have someone who is emotionally stable stay with survivors.

+- Attempt to obtain following information for emergency personnel:

+- person's name

+- department victim works in if faculty or staff

+- age/year in school

+- next of kin's name

+- witnesses

+- Manage crowds.

+- Contact the Director of Human Resources and the Dean/CEO for the death of any staff or faculty.